 Yer real hawt.
 Are you married?
 Got a boyfriend?
 Can I ask you out?
 (Or...IN...or in-n-out?
 Heh-heh.)

 How did you get into/how long have you been doing martial arts?

-Honestly?
+Honest answer?
 Back in 2005, I got tired of being a doormat and a punching bag, so I opened up the phone book one afternoon (yes, back when phone books were still a prominent Thing), flipped it open to Martial Arts, closed my eyes, and asked the Universe where I needed to go.
 Then I pointed.
 And I went.
 And I've never stopped training.

 What styles have you studied?

 For classical martial arts: Kenpo, Kempo, Kombatan Arnis, Kali/Silat/JKDish combo, BJJ, and there was that amazing summer that I got to learn the more self-defense oriented aspects of Wing Chun.
 Blisssss...
-I also fell in love with Judo for the three classes I got to take, but alas, my back and neck said, "Absolutely NO."
+I also fell in love with Judo for the three classes I got to take, but alas, my back and neck said, "Absolutely NOT."